xwal/awesome-stars/topics.md

 ## go

 - [dlvhdr/gh-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀
+- [majd/ipatool](https://github.com/majd/ipatool) - Command-line tool that allows searching and downloading app packages (known as ipa files) from the iOS App Store
 - [halfrost/LeetCode-Go](https://github.com/halfrost/LeetCode-Go) - ✅ Solutions to LeetCode by Go, 100% test coverage, runtime beats 100% / LeetCode 题解
 - [okex/exchain](https://github.com/okex/exchain) - ⛓️ The Infrastructure of Decentralized Exchange ✨
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.